 “At Howl At The Moon we serve a wide range of craft beers, real ales and ciders from the best breweries locally and internationally… It’s all about quality and variety, and mega booze.”

 Located in Fitzrovia, this pub has a number of keg ciders but these are not the common mass-produced low-fruit parodies.
 The main supplier is Westons of Much Marcle in Herefordshire, but there are several carbonated cloudy or “real” ciders on tap.
 Enjoy the young ambiance and the Indie music.

 Another top favourite, the fermented apple juice is the soul of this newer pub with a total of six ciders on draught.
 No frills here either but several full-flavour ciders on keg.
 The Wenlock Arms was also awarded CAMRA’s London Cider Pub of the Year in 2009 due to its quality and selection of craft cider.

 This is a Pub serving independently brewed beer and cider as well as some pretty tasty food!
-They also hold a yearly beer and cider festival featuring 60 ales and ciders from the most progressive, independent breweries in the UK!
+They also hold a yearly beer and cider festival featuring 60 ales and ciders from the most progressive, independent breweries/makers in the UK!

 That is our line up of the best cider bars in London.
 Are there any we missed?
 Let us know in the comments below or tweet us @CraftyNectar #LondonCiderPubs